 In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), as amended, with guidance regarding the accounting for and disclosure of leases.
 The update requires lessees to recognize on the balance sheet the liabilities related to all leases, including operating leases, with a term greater than 12 months.
 This update also requires lessees and lessors to disclose key information about their leasing transactions.
 As an emerging growth company, this standard is effective for the Company for fiscal years beginning after December 15, 2021, and interim periods within annual periods beginning after December 15, 2022.
 The Company adopted this standard on January 1, 2022, using the modified retrospective method by applying the new standard to all leases existing as of the effective date and not restating comparative periods.
-The Company elected the "package of practical expedients", which permits the Company elected the short-term lease recognition exemption for all leases that qualify.
+The Company elected the "package of practical expedients", which permits the Company to not reassess under this standard its prior conclusions about lease identification, lease classification and initial direct costs.
+In addition, the Company elected the short-term lease recognition exemption for all leases that qualify.
 The impact of adoption and additional disclosures required by the standard have been included in "Summary of Significant Accounting Policies - Leases" above and in Note 5.
 As a result of the adoption of the new lease accounting guidance, the Company recognized, on January 1, 2022, operating lease right-of-use asset of \$0.6 million and operating lease liability of \$0.6 million in the unaudited condensed consolidated balance sheet.
 Prior period amounts before January 1, 2022 have not been adjusted and continue to be reported in accordance with the Company's historical accounting under previous lease guidance, ASC Topic 840, Leases (ASC 840).